Girls' Generation (2011 album): Critical reception

-Girls' Generation received mixed to positive reviews from music critics.
-James Hadfield writing for the Japan edition of Time Out lauded it as a "cohesive" album and regarded the record as an "improvement" on the group's previous Korean releases.
+Girls' Generation received mostly positive reviews from music critics.
+James Hadfield writing for the Japan edition of Time Out lauded it as a "cohesive" album and regarded the record as "far better than any of their Korean full-lengths".
 Hadfield also labelled Girls' Generation one of the best J-pop albums.
 Spin's editor Chuck Eddy picked "Bad Girl" as a highlight on the album, calling it "over-the-top" and "Latin-freestyle-emoted" track.
 Writing for the same magazine, Charles Aaron ranked Girls' Generation number 18 on Spin's list of 20 Best Pop Albums of 2011; he praised the record as a collection of "over terrifyingly sophisticated dance tracks" and chose "Run Devil Run" as a standout.
+An editor for Sputikmusic gave the record a favorable review, remarking that it is a "fairly unusual pop album" in the sense "that it is entirely devoid of filler", but opined that the songs were still a notch below "world class".
+It won Album of the Year and Best 3 Asian Albums at the 26th Japan Gold Disc Awards.